vihangd/alpaca-qlora/README.md

 # Fine-Tuning with QLoRA

-This repository can help to instruct-tune Open LLaMA on consumer hardware using QLoRA.
+This repository can help to instruct-tune Open LLaMA on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
 It's mostly based on the original alpaca-lora repo which can be found [here](https://github.com/tloen/alpaca-lora).
 Please note that this has only been tested on Open LLama Models, but should work with other models.
 Contributions are welcome!

 ## Training (finetune.py)